 - Over £250,000 to £925,000 - 5%.

 - Over £1,500,000 - 12%

-On April 1, 2016, the new stamp duty surcharge of 3% on top of the current Stamp Duty Land Tax (SDLT) became effective.
-The higher rates apply to purchases of additional residential properties in England, Wales, Northern Ireland, and Scotland (separately announced in the Scottish Government´s Budget).
-First time buyers are not affected by the higher rates, nor home owners who moving from their main residence to another.
+On April 1, 2016, a new stamp duty surcharge of 3% on top of the current Stamp Duty Land Tax (SDLT) became effective.
+The higher rates apply to purchases of additional residential properties in England, Wales, Northern Ireland, and Scotland (separately announced in the Scottish Government’s Budget).

 Table of Rates for Buy-to-let Properties

 - From £125,001 to £250,000 - 5%

 - Over £1,500,000 - 15%